 QSEHRA: HRA for Small Employers

-The 21st Century Cures Act, enacted in December 2016, enables small employers to offer pre-tax assistance to employees toward the cost of individual health insurance policies.
+QSEHRA or Qualified Small Employer Health Reimbursement Arrangement was created by the 21st Century Cures Act, in December 2016.
+QSEHRA enables small employers to offer pre-tax assistance to employees toward the cost of individual health insurance policies.

 Who is eligible for the Qualified Small Employer HRA (QSEHRA)?

 - Employers with less than 50 full-time employees, and who are not currently offering a group health plan.

 - Employers who have the applicable plan documents to legally offer this benefit.

 - Eligible companies can now offer a standalone Health Reimbursement Account (HRA) to their employees, without being subject to the excise tax imposed by the Affordable Care Act.

 - The QSEHRA can provide reimbursement for individual health insurance policy premiums as well as out-of-pocket medical expenses, under section 213(d) of the Internal Revenue Code.

 - Please note that premiums paid to purchase other health coverage, such as through a spouse’s employer plan, are not eligible for reimbursement under a QSEHRA.

 - The maximum reimbursement allowed for 2018 under the Qualified HRA is $5,050 for the employee-only, or $10,250 for family coverage.
 Amounts are pro-rated for partial year coverage (both new hires and terminees) and indexed in future years.

 A Qualified HRA must be offered to all eligible employees, on the same terms.
 However, certain variables can determine a larger benefit for certain employees, including: